 That tool is dependable, trustworthy, and comfy.
 I’ve used it for over a decade.
 It comes in two sizes – small and regular, which is a 33/36 cm edge frame ganache,

 A second option is the High-Pressure Water Cut Machine, a worthwhile investment for artisans who produce more than 10 tons of chocolate annually.
 It might be pricey, but it certainly proves to be highly effective and creative.
 I would highly recommend Hydroprocess in this case.

 Coating ganache filling

 The ganache bonbons are ready.
 It needs to be coated with pre-crystallized chocolate manually or using an enrobing machine… However, this is for a different article. 🙂

 Slabbed Ganache, my conclusion

-In conclusion, slab ganache is a great way to make delicious and unique chocolate treats.
-It requires a few simple ingredients and, steps that you must stick to, to create a beautiful and tasty treat that can be customized to your liking.
-The key to success is making sure the ganache is not too soft, as it will be impossible to cut with a guitare or machine.
-Additionally, the ganache must be well balanced by formulation in order for it to have the right texture, taste, and shelf-life choosen.
+In conclusion, slabbed ganache is a great way to make delicious and unique chocolate treats.
+It requires a few simple ingredients and steps that you must stick to, to create a beautiful and tasty treat that can be customized to your liking.
+The key to success is making sure the ganache is not too soft, as it will be impossible to cut with a guitar or machine.
+Additionally, the ganache must be well balanced by formulation in order for it to have the right texture, taste, and shelf-life chosen.
 Finally, slab ganaches are known for having more flavor than traditional soft fillings in molds due to their lower sugar and fat content.
 With these tips in mind, you can now confidently make your own slab of chocolate ganache!